-DTC’s U.S. Tax Withholding Service ensures the appropriate NRA withholding tax gets applied on U.S.-sourced income paid to DTC’s direct non-U.S. participants or non-U.S. subsidiaries of U.S. participants.
-The applicable withholding tax is determined based on the type of income being paid along with the tax forms provided by the participant.
+DTC’s U.S. Tax Withholding Service ensures the appropriate NRA withholding tax gets applied on U.S.-sourced income paid to DTC’s non-U.S. participants.
+The applicable withholding tax is determined based on the type of income being paid along with the tax forms and certifications provided by the participant.

 Who Can Use the Service

-DTC’s direct non-U.S. participants, including central securities depositories (CSDs) and other foreign financial institutions (FFIs) that obtain Qualified Intermediary (QI) status from the IRS are eligible to use the service.
+DTC’s non-U.S. participants, including central securities depositories and other foreign financial institutions that obtain Qualified Intermediary (QI) status from the IRS are eligible to use the service.
 To the extent allowable under U.S. federal income tax laws, DTC allows qualified intermediaries to submit withholding instructions on U.S. source income payments.
 DTC withholds tax for non-qualified intermediaries (NQI) at the maximum statutory rate.
 A non-U.S. participant with a direct account at DTC that has provided a Form W-8BEN-E may be paid at a reduced rate of withholding depending on the certifications associated with the tax form.

-- Fully automates the election process at various tax rate pools, via the Elective Dividend Service (EDS), and eliminates the need to set up separate accounts by tax rate pools, as all elections are affected on an omnibus basis at the time of the income payment announcement.
+- Fully automates the election process at various tax rate pools, eliminates the need to set up separate accounts by tax rate pools, and all elections are affected on an omnibus basis at the time of the income payment announcement.

-- Covers eligible tax rates for many countries and types of income payments.
+- Covers all eligible treaty rates for countries and types of income payments.

-- Allows participants to take advantage of IRS rules that permit accounts maintained at registered clearing agencies to co-mingle customer and proprietary assets for tax election purposes.
+- Allows QIs to take advantage of IRS rules that permit accounts maintained at clearing organizations to co-mingle customer and proprietary assets.

 How the Service Works

-In its role as a U.S. tax withholding agent, DTC provides users of the service with access to the U.S. Tax Withholding menu item on the EDS function.
+In its role as a U.S. tax withholding agent, DTC provides users with access to the U.S. Tax Withholding service.

-DTC pays dividends interest, or other distributions to participants on the payable date, net of appropriate withholding tax in accordance with participants’ instructions.
+DTC generally pays dividends, interest, or other distributions to participants on the payable date, net of appropriate withholding tax in accordance with participants’ instructions.

 As part of the service, DTC prepares settlement statements that reflect the gross distribution amounts and tax amounts withheld at each designated rate.
-Additionally, DTC remits the withheld tax to the IRS on a timely basis and prepares and sends year-end 1042-S tax forms to participants.
+Additionally, DTC remits the withheld tax to the IRS on a timely basis to prepare and deliver year-end 1042-S tax forms to participants.

 Please note: The information contained herein regarding the DTC U.S. Tax Withholding Service is not tax advice and is not intended to be a substitute for obtaining tax advice from an appropriate professional adviser.
 You should consult your own tax advisor regarding the applicability of any federal, state, local and non-U.S.tax laws.